 "My visit to the Todee region of Liberia several years ago made a profound impression on me.
 After many years of conflict and lost educational opportunities for the children of Liberia, the Liberia Institute for Girls - Todee (LIG) offers hope for future generations of young women who will become the country's thinkers, innovators, scientists, mathematicians, teachers, entrepreneurs, leaders, and peacemakers.
 The needs are great, but I am excited about all the ways in which the LIG will work to meet those needs."

 — Kevin Zook, PhD - Dean & Professor | School of Education, Holy Family University (President, PA Association of Colleges & Teacher Educators)

-“Teach a Girl to Fish” - By aligning her education with STEM-Careers and a habit of health, encourage her to strive for gender parity blended in Christ-like compassion, and connect her with exemplary global women-leadership.
+“Teach a Girl to Fish” - By aligning her education with STEM-Careers and a habit of health, encourage her to strive for gender parity blended with the medicine of compassion, and connect her with exemplary global women-leadership.

 We envision a Liberia in which young women and girls will achieve socioeconomic self-reliance, fulfill their highest potential and contribute to Liberia’s prosperity.

 Founded by freed African Americans in the 1800s, Liberia is struggling to recover from the devastation of a 14-year civil conflict (1989-2003), a deadly Ebola Viral Disease outbreak (2014-2015), and a culture of abuse and marginalization of women.
 As the U.S. Agency for International Development (USAID) noted, “Long standing impacts from the war, compounded by the 2015 school closure due to the Ebola Viral Disease (EVD) outbreak, continue to take a toll on the fragile education system.